designworld-ca/Proxmox/Migration.md

 # Proxmox installation
 - reboot into proxmox iso and install
-- for login note that username is root not the email address you supplied
+- for login to the web GUI note that username is root not the email address you supplied
 - configure Proxmox as desired
 - if you are not paying for support select pve-no-subscription under subscription
-- note that local(prox) where proxmox is installed is less than 100Gb
+- note that local(prox) disk where proxmox is installed is less than 100Gb
-- suggestions to convert or copy your vmdk to the root install will not work if the .vmdk file is larger than ~80 Gb
+- suggestions to convert or copy your vmdk to the root install disk will not work if the .vmdk file is larger than ~80 Gb

 # Connect VmWare guest .vmdk file
 - copy vmdk from the VmWare export to a usb drive